-Varicose veins are enlarged, tortuous veins found most often in the legs of people with a disorder of their venous valves.
-Although they are more commonly found in the thigh or leg, they can develop in other places.
-Varicose veins are often twisted, swollen and enlarged veins that appear blue or purplish on the skin.
+Varicose veins are enlarged and painful, tortuous veins.
+They most often occur in the legs.
+Patients who have varicose veins are usually people with venous valves disorder.
+Although they most commonly occur in the thigh or leg, they can develop in other places.
+These varicose veins are often twisted, swollen and enlarged veins that appear blue or purplish on the skin.

-For some patients, these tortuous veins are simply a cosmetic irritation, but for some they may cause troublesome symptoms.
-These veins connect with deeper veins in the leg and play a role in transporting blood from the legs back up to the heart.
-Varicose veins are more commonly seen in women in their 30s and pregnant women during the 2nd trimester of pregnancy.
+For some patients, these tortuous veins are simply a cosmetic irritation.
+However, for some, they may cause troublesome symptoms.
+These veins connect with deeper veins in the leg.
+Furthermore, they play a role in transporting blood from the legs back up to the heart.
+Most commonly varicose veins occur in women in their 30s, and in pregnant women during the 2nd trimester.

 Varicose and Swollen Veins During Pregnancy

-Varicose veins are linked to increased pressure in the veins.
-Women gain weight and volume during pregnancy.
-The average pregnancy results in a 50% increase in circulating blood volume which increasing pressure in the veins.
-Also the sex hormone progesterone causes smooth muscle dilation the walls of the veins causing them to engorge as they fill with blood.
+We link varicose veins to increased pressure in the veins.
+In addition, women gain weight and volume during pregnancy.
+The average pregnancy increases the circulation of blood volume for about 50% which further increases pressure in the veins.
+Also, the sex hormone progesterone causes smooth muscle dilation of the walls of the veins.
+This causes them to engorge as they fill with blood.

-When the valves of the veins become damaged or overloaded, the blood flows backwards causing engorged, swollen veins.
-Varicose veins occur frequently during pregnancy as the increase in blood volume and added weight cause veins to work harder to pump blood back to the heart.
-When the valves are weakened, the added vascular stress caused by pregnancy can often result in visible signs of varicose veins.
+When the valves of the veins become damaged or overloaded, the blood flows backwards.
+This causes them to create engorged and swollen veins.
+Varicose veins occur frequently during pregnancy.
+Moreover, the increased blood volume and added weight causes veins to work harder to pump blood back to the heart.
+When the valves become weak, the added vascular stress which is caused by pregnancy often creates visible varicose vein signs.

 Where do varicose veins develop during pregnancy?

-near the vulva or vagina as well.
-While the weight gain and increase in vascular volume may be the major cause of varicose veins during pregnancy, the position of the baby in utero may also play a part.
+We mostly see varicose veins in the thighs or legs.
+However, they can also develop near the vulva or vagina.
+On top of that, the weight gain and the increase in vascular volume usually causes varicose veins during pregnancy.
+However, the position of the baby in the utero may also play a part.

-The weight and pressure of the baby’s position can compress some parts of the lower abdomen which can contribute to the development of varicose veins of the vulva or vagina.
-Because women are at higher risk for the development of varicose veins during pregnancy, it is important to get screened frequently.
+The weight and pressure of the baby’s position can compress some parts of the lower abdomen.
+This can contribute to the development of varicose veins of the vulva or vagina.
+Due to the fact that women often develop varicose veins during pregnancy, it’s important to schedule a screening frequently.

 Will varicose veins get worse during pregnancy?

 Varicose veins often get worse during pregnancy.
 As weight and pressure increases, the veins become more prominent and start to swell.
-With time, the valves become overloaded causing the veins to become engorged with blood.
+With time, the valves become overloaded which causes the veins to become engorged with blood.
 This can cause localized pain and itching near the varicose vein(s).
-Once varicose veins of the legs or thighs become prominent, it is unlikely that they will resolve without any treatment.
-However, varicose veins on the vulva often do get better once the baby has been delivered.
+Once varicose veins of the legs or thighs become prominent, it’s unlikely that they’ll resolve without any treatment.
+Although, varicose veins on the vulva often do get better once the woman gives birth.

 How To Treat Varicose Veins During Pregnancy

-There is often no treatment required for vulvar/vaginal varicosities.
-As mentioned above, once the baby is delivered, the vein will usually subside.
-In some cases, there may be rope-like veins remaining.
-Like leg vein treatments, it is recommended for treatment to be performed after the pregnancy is over for any remaining varicose or spider veins.
+The physicians usually don’t provide treatment for vulvar/vaginal varicosities.
+As we mentioned above, once the woman gives birth, the vein will usually subside.
+In some cases, rope-like veins remain there.
+Like leg vein treatments, we perform the treatment after the pregnancy is over for any remaining varicose or spider veins.

 Who is at risk for developing varicose veins during pregnancy?

-The biggest risk factor for the development of vein problems during pregnancy is genetics.
-If you have a family history of varicose veins, it is recommended to be screened frequently.
+The biggest risk factor for developing vein problems during pregnancy is genetics.
+If you have a family history of varicose veins, we recommend that you get screened frequently.
 Other risk factors for varicose veins include:

 - Extended Sitting